-The residential projects, emergency shelters, and multi-service centers for the homeless allowed herein shall be subject to the approval of a Site Development Permit unless otherwise stated.
+The residential projects, emergency shelters, multi-service centers and low-barrier navigation centers for persons experiencing homelessness allowed herein shall be subject to the approval of a Site Development Permit unless otherwise stated.
+Residential projects that are one hundred percent (100%) affordable shall be approved through an Affordable Housing Permit pursuant to 7-9-124.3.